rrevans/ubaboot/README.md

     so you can use your device without root privilege.
 7. Use `ubaboot.py` to load programs via the bootloader.

+Optionally, you can compile and use the C flasher, located inside the `c-programmer` folder.
+It uses only the C standard libraries, and libusb, so it is very portable.

 ### Configuration overview

 Required configuration: